How to Stop Procrastination in 7 Ways

 We all have those days where we feel like procrastination.
 You've been trying to finish things off with a project or an assignment but nope.
 You can't when Netflix or YouTube gets in your way.

-So I'm going to be giving you a list of how to stop procrastinating and being lazy.
+I'm going to be giving you a list of how to stop procrastination and being lazy in 7 steps.